rallyrabbit/qmk_cstm80_rallyrabbit_working/keymaps/rallyrabbit/readme.md

 # DROP CSTM80 Keyboard RallyRabbit Driver

-This is the keymap and other items tied to the RallyRabbit customizations for the Massdrop CSTM80 TKL Keyboard
+This is the keymap and other items tied to the RallyRabbit customizations for the Massdrop CSTM80 TKL Keyboard (Similar to the RallyRabbit Driver for Drop CTRL)

 ## Main Features

 I really like the Drop CTRL keyboard but recently picked up a CSTM80 and wanted my same driver and layout used there.
-Either way, I really dislike the Drop CTRL and CSTM80 stock driversand feel like Drop really strayed from the benefits of QMK.
-My goal was to take the Drop CTRL driver and make it much more standard to QMK.
+Either way, I really dislike the Drop CTRL and CSTM80 stock drivers and feel like Drop really strayed from the benefits of QMK.
+My goal was to take the Drop CTRL driver, port it to Drop CSTM80 and make it much more standard to QMK.
 My features include.

 Features that are complete:
 * Standard Windows and Mac OS X QWERTY keyboard layouts